 Why did I not receive a 1098-T?

-Western Technical College is not required to issue a form to students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships, grants and third-party (employer-provided or tax-free tuition assistance) payments (when Box 5 is equal to or greater than Box 2).
-It is the taxpayer’s responsibility to determine the amount of qualified tuition and fees paid and whether they are eligible for any tax credits.
-If you believe that you should have received a 1098-T but have not received a mailed copy, please go to MyWestern, Finances, Make a Payment, 1098-T to print off a copy or contact the Cashier’s Office at 608-785-9121 or email@example.com.
+Western Technical College is not required to issue a form to students whose qualified tuition and related expenses were billed but not paid during the calendar (tax) year.
+If you believe that you should have received a 1098-T but have not received a mailed copy, please go to MyWestern, Finances, Make a Payment, 1098-T to print off a copy or contact the Cashier’s Office at 608.785.9121 or firstname.lastname@example.org.

 How can I obtain a copy of my 1098-T?

 To obtain a copy of your 1098-T, please go to MyWestern, Finances, Make a Payment, 1098-T. 1098-T Forms will not be available on your MyWestern account until mid–late January.